Contraception

 The Division of Family Planning and Preventive Services has many active clinical trials involving the development and assessment of contraceptive methods; these studies range from Phase I to Phase IV.
 We also study approaches to improved abortion care and innovations in reproductive health screening.

-The Division is one of twelve centers nationwide that participate in the Contraceptive Clinical Trials Network (CCTN) of the National Institute of Health, developing new methods of birth control.
+The Division participates in the Contraceptive Clinical Trials Network (CCTN) of the National Institute of Health, developing new contraceptive products.
 All of our research is patient-centered and is designed to bring contraceptive innovations to patients as quickly as possible.
-New trials in the CCTN include:
+Ongoing trials in the CCTN include:

-• Clinical evaluation of levonorgestrel butanoate for female contraception
+• Clinical evaluation of levonorgestrel butanoate for injectable contraception

 The Division is also home to pilot studies, foundation sponsored projects, as well as larger multi-center trials funded by NIH and industry sponsors.
 Current and recent trials include:

-• Safety and effectiveness of Essure™ Model Ess505
+• Safety and effectiveness of Essure™ Model 505

 • Bilateral tubal occlusive trial for female permanent contraception